-(Important note on no-fault: Pennsylvania is a "choice" no-fault car insurance state.
-That means, if you choose no-fault coverage at the time your car insurance policy is purchased, after a car accident you typically need to file a claim under your own personal injury protection coverage to get compensation for medical bills and other financial losses, regardless of who caused the crash.
-Only if your injury claim meets certain prerequisites can you step outside of no-fault and bring a claim directly against the at-fault driver.
-The discussion in the following two sections presumes that you're able to do that (or that you opted out of no-fault at the time you purchased car insurance coverage).
-For details on Pennsylvania's "choice" no-fault rules, skip to the last section of this article.)
+Pennsylvania is a "choice" no-fault car insurance state.
+That means, if you choose no-fault coverage when you purchase a car insurance policy, after a car accident you typically need to file a claim under your own personal injury protection coverage to get compensation for medical bills and other financial losses, regardless of who caused the crash.
+Only if your injuries are serious enough can you step outside of no-fault and bring a claim directly against the at-fault driver.

 A "statute of limitations" is a law that sets a time limit on your right to bring a lawsuit.
-If you miss the time limit set by this law and you try to file your case after the deadline has already passed, the Pennsylvania court system is almost certain to dismiss your case, unless some rare exception applies to extend the deadline.
+Assuming that you opted out of no-fault car insurance when you purchased car insurance coverage, or that you're able to step outside of no-fault in line with Pennsylvania law, you'll need to comply with the statute of limitations when suing the at-fault driver.
+If you try to file your lawsuit after the deadline has already passed, the Pennsylvania court system is almost certain to dismiss your case, unless some rare exception applies to extend the deadline.

 In Pennsylvania, as in most states, the statute of limitations that will affect a car accident lawsuit is the same as the larger one that applies to most personal injury cases.
 Specifically, 42 Pennsylvania Statutes section 5524 says that "an action to recover damages for injuries to the person or for the death of an individual caused by the wrongful act or neglect or unlawful violence or negligence of another" must be brought within two years.

-That's a very long-winded way of saying that, when a car accident occurs, if anyone was injured or killed—including a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—any lawsuit over the accident must be filed within two years.
+That's a long way of saying that, when a car accident occurs, if anyone was injured or killed—including a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—any lawsuit over the accident must be filed within two years.